yuriturov/yuriturov.github.io/_pages/01_shoom.md

 *	Adjustable polyphony, up to 30 voices
 *	Two oscillators with 4 waveforms and PWM, and one noise generator
 *	Oscillator FM cross-modulation
-*	4 pole (24 dB/octave) resonant low pass filter with overdrive and pitch tracking
+*	4-pole (24 dB/octave) resonant low pass filter with overdrive and pitch tracking
 *	2 variable slope ADSR envelopes for amplitude and filter cutoff
 *	2 LFOs with 9 waveforms, up to 3 out of 12 simultaneously assignable parameters, trigger and global running modes, fade-in and phase controls
-*	Y axis position as modulation source with up to 3 of 15 simultaneously assignable parameters
+*	Y-axis position / MIDI CC#74 as modulation source with up to 3 of 15 simultaneously assignable parameters
+*	MIDI channel pressure / polyphonic aftertouch as modulation source with up to 3 of 15 simultaneously assignable parameters
+*	MIDI velocity modulation of amplitude and filter envelopes
 *	Note pan randomizer
 *	Built-in stereo delay and reverb effects